antoine-coulon/skott/README.md

 	<img alt="cyclops" src="https://user-images.githubusercontent.com/43391199/176795254-531273fc-5496-4f39-86f0-88b9cae3287d.png" width="320">
 </p>

-**cyclops** is a minimalist developer tool that can be used to generate directed graphs from your Node.js project.
-It can automatically detect circular dependencies and can be used to implement affected/incremental patterns as it exposes a way to know precisely dependencies for each graph node.
+**cyclops** is a minimalist developer tool that can be used to generate directed graphs from your JavaScript/Node.js project.
+It can automatically collect metadata, detect circular dependencies and can be used to implement affected/incremental patterns as it exposes a way to know precisely dependencies for each graph node.

 > **Note**
 >
 > **cyclops** is meant to represent all the file tree structure but was designed to only include dependencies that are currently being used in the project based on the entrypoint.
 Consequently unused files won't be included in the graph structure.

-* ✅ Works for JavaScript (ES6 and CommonJS modules)
+* ✅ Works for JavaScript (EcmaScript and CommonJS modules)
 * ✅ Deeply detects circular dependencies in an efficient way
 * ✅ Deeply collect all dependencies on which a graph node depends on
 * ✅ Parent and child dependencies traversals